 QACE would bring to the attention of its interested parties the following points:

 While the ROs continue to demonstrate the very highest levels of competence and professionalism, the downturn in the marine industry business has affected the RO’s with significantly reduced workloads.
 A number have realigned their services and reduced staffing levels.
 At the same time, many marine organisations are carrying out similar exercises which may include reducing their technical capability.
 As a result, the industry can become increasing dependent on the RO’s services.
 Cost cutting can put pressure on the necessary surveyor support systems and affect areas such as training.
-The RO’s cost cutting has been passed on to QACE with some pressure put on what is already a conservative budget.

 While QACE has not identified specific issues with any of the RO’s the situation is monitored as part of the assessment and questions are raised during the biennial Individual Recommendations meetings.